What is an ENT (Ear Nose and Throat Doctor)?

 ENTs must first get an undergraduate degree.
 It can be in any subject, but topics like biology or chemistry are useful for medical school.

 Next, they must attend medical school for 4 years, followed by a 5-year residency.
-During this program, they learn everything about otolaryngology from more experienced doctors.
+During this program, they learn about otolaryngology from more experienced doctors.

 Finally, ENTs must pass the exam for their state to become a fully licensed doctor.